ChicoState/UX-VidDiffusion/phaseIII/README.md

 Another participant mentioned that he would like a feature for more advanced users, that would allow the users to upload custom training data to affect the way the AI does the edit.
 As is, our software uses a version of Stable Diffusion that automatically downloads a predetermined training set from huggingface.co.
 This feature would be great for users that want to do something that our default training data is not well equipped to do.

-One participant mentioned he would like to have a side-by-side view of the final video and the original video, with an option to play both simultaniously to compare the changes in real time.
+One participant mentioned he would like to have a side-by-side view of the final video and the original video, with an option to play both simultaneously to compare the changes in real time.